The Internship

 The Internship is a 2013 American comedy film directed by Shawn Levy, written by Vince Vaughn and Jared Stern, and produced by Vaughn and Levy.
-The film stars Vince Vaughn and Owen Wilson as recently laid-off salesmen who attempt to compete with much younger and more technically skilled applicants for a job at Google.
+The film stars Vaughn and Owen Wilson as recently laid-off salesmen who attempt to compete with much younger and more technically skilled applicants for a job at Google.
 Rose Byrne, Max Minghella, Aasif Mandvi, Josh Brener, Dylan O'Brien, Tobit Raphael, Tiya Sircar, Josh Gad, and Jessica Szohr also star.

-The Internship is the second film with Vaughn and Wilson in the lead roles, after the 2005 film Wedding Crashers; the two had also both appeared in the 2004 film Starsky & Hutch.
-This is also the second collaboration of Levy, Vaughn, and Stern after the 2012 film The Watch, and the third of Levy and Wilson after the first two Night at the Museum films.
+The Internship was the second film with Vaughn and Wilson in the lead roles, after the 2005 film Wedding Crashers; the two had appeared in the 2004 film Starsky & Hutch.
+This was the second collaboration of Levy, Vaughn, and Stern after the 2012 film The Watch, and the third of Levy and Wilson after the first two Night at the Museum films.

 Released on June 7, 2013, the film received mixed reviews from critics and grossed $93 million worldwide.

 Plot

 After salesmen Billy McMahon and Nick Campbell's employer goes out of business, Billy applies for Google internships for them both.
 They are accepted due to their unorthodox interview answers, despite a lack of relevant experience and not being of traditional collegiate age.

 They will spend the summer competing in teams against other interns in a variety of tasks, with only members of the winning team guaranteed jobs with Google.
-Billy and Nick's team is led by Lyle, who constantly tries to act hip to hide his insecurities, and its other members are seen as rejects: the smartphone-addicted Stuart, the tiger-parented Filipino Yo-Yo, and Indian American nerd-related kink enthusiast Neha.
+Billy and Nick's team is led by Lyle, a manager at Google who constantly tries to act hip to hide his insecurities, and its other members are seen as rejects: the smartphone-addicted Stuart, the tiger-parented Filipino Yo-Yo, and Indian American nerd-related kink enthusiast Neha.

 Although Stuart, Yo-Yo, and Neha find Billy and Nick useless in the initial tasks, Billy rallies the team in a comeback that unifies them in a game of quidditch.
 However, the team loses after an intern of the opposing team, Graham, cheats.

 When teams are tasked with developing an app, Billy and Nick convince their teammates to indulge in a wild night out, which includes going to a strip club.
 Lyle's drunken antics inspire them to create an app that guards against reckless phone usage while drunk, and win the task by earning the most downloads.

-Meanwhile, Nick has been flirting with an executive, Dana, with little success.
+Meanwhile, Nick has been flirting with a Google executive Dana with little success.
 When he begins attending technical presentations to impress her, he develops an interest in the material.
 Dana agrees to go on a date with Nick, and she invites him in at the end of the evening.